 I’m including below a very easy to follow howto to get you up and running with your first ACL as well as a YouTube video runthrough.
 I use them myself in my account to share resources with colleagues so I’m sure you’ll have no problems getting going with them as well.
-At the end I’ve cited a couple of examples of how you might use the new ACLs framework.
+Also, at the end I’ve cited a couple of examples of how you might use the new ACLs framework.

 Three Simple Steps to Secure Sharing

+So, let’s begin.
 We’ve made a simple three step process to getting started with ACLs.
 You’ll fine the new section already live in your account in the webapp:

 Step 1: Create a Tag

-We need to set up a tag to identify which resources we want to share.
+Firstly, we need to set up a tag to identify which resources we want to share.
 Navigate to the Tags section of the webapp and click the ‘create’ button.
 Let’s assume we are wanting to share database servers and create a tag called database: